jburrows82/llmcord/README.md

 - Handles multiple YouTube URLs within the same message.
 - **Requires a YouTube Data API v3 key** configured in `config.yaml`.

+### Reddit Content Extraction
+- Include Reddit submission URLs directly in your query (e.g., `https://www.reddit.com/r/.../comments/.../`).
+- The bot automatically extracts the submission's **title**, **self-text** (if any), and up to **10 top-level comments** using `asyncpraw`.
+- This extracted information is appended to your original query before being sent to the LLM, providing context for summarization, analysis, or question-answering based on the Reddit post.
+- Handles multiple Reddit URLs within the same message concurrently.
+- **Requires Reddit API credentials** (client ID, client secret, user agent) configured in `config.yaml`.
+You can obtain these by creating a 'script' app on Reddit's [app preferences page](https://www.reddit.com/prefs/apps).

 ### Gemini Grounding with Sources
 - When using a compatible Gemini model (e.g., `gemini-2.0-flash`), the bot can automatically use Google Search to ground its responses with up-to-date information.
 - If a response was enhanced by grounding, a "Show Sources" button will appear below the message.